psycholein/imdb/README.md

 # IMDB
-IMDB scans files on disc and find it on imdb to extract data
+IMDB scans movie files on disc and tries to find it on www.imdb.com to extract data

 ## Usage
 Create dirs.yml with absolute paths to directories of movie files.
+IMDB ignores files with underscore at the beginning.

 Example:
 ```